 RESULTS: Biochemical testing found abnormal electrolyte levels in 90.2% ICU admitted Covid-19 patients.
 Electrolytes abnormalities including hyponatremia 45.1%, hypermagnesemia 40.2%, hypocalcemia 31.4%, hyperchloremia23.5% and hyperphosphatemia in 20.6% patients.
-Out of the total, 28.4% of patients needed invasive respiratory support, and 37.3% of patients could not survive.
-A higher incidence of mortality (39.1% vs. 20%) was seen in patients with electrolytes abnormalities as compared to the patients presented with normal values.
+Out of the total, 28.4% of patients needed invasive respiratory support, and 37.3% could not survive.
+A higher incidence of mortality (39.1% vs. 20%) was seen in patients with electrolytes abnormalities compared to those presented with normal values.

 CONCLUSION: Electrolyte abnormalities were found in 90% of the ICU Admitted Covid-19 patients.
-The most common abnormalities found among the patients were hyponatremia, hypermagnesemia, and hypocalcemia.
-The findings revealed that several electrolytes imbalances appear to harm patients' in-hospital outcomes.
+The most common abnormalities found among the patients were hyponatremia, hypermagnesemia, and Hypocalcemia.
+The findings revealed that several electrolyte imbalances harm patients' in-hospital outcomes.
 Electrolyte assessment of Covid-19 patients at the time of admission would be helpful in risk stratification for adverse outcomes.

-KEYWORDS: Covid-19, critically ill, ICU stay, serum electrolytes, abnormalities, respiratory support, death.
+KEYWORDS: Covid-19, critically III, ICU stay, serum electrolytes, abnormalities, respiratory support, death.